From physical surfaces to human-centric heat stress: LST and UTCI heat mapping reveals nonlinear effects of urban morphology: Discussion

 \subsection{Limitations and prospects}

 While this study provides insights into the discrepancy between LST and UTCI in Singapore, the generalizability of the findings should be interpreted within specific boundary conditions.
-First, although the GW-XGBoost framework is generally transferable, the derived threshold values and variable importance rankings are likely to be context-specific.
+First, although the GW-XGBoost framework is generally transferable, the model-derived threshold values and variable importance rankings are likely to be context-specific.
 The observed patterns are characteristic of tropical, high-density urban environments, where high humidity and intense solar radiation are prevalent under Singapore’s equatorial climate.
 In such contexts, the decoupling of LST and UTCI is likely a robust phenomenon due to the significant role of $T_{mrt}$ in shaping human thermal sensation.
 However, in temperate or arid climates, the relationship between LST and UTCI may shift, as surface radiation might dominate the thermal environment differently across seasons.
 Future research should validate whether the identified driving factors maintain their relative importance in cities with different climatic backgrounds and urban fabrics.
-Additionally, while this study focused on daytime heat exposure when shortwave radiation and pedestrian vulnerability peak, the absence of nighttime analysis remains a limitation.
+Additionally, a limitation is the temporal mismatch between the May 2018–2020 LST composite and the May 2019 UTCI field.
+This mismatch may affect the absolute magnitude of LST–UTCI differences due to interannual weather variability or short-term surface changes.
+However, because both datasets represent May daytime conditions and the analysis focuses on relatively stable urban morphology, the main spatial patterns and morphology–heat relationships are expected to be less affected.
+Moreover, while this study focused on daytime heat exposure when shortwave radiation and pedestrian vulnerability peak, the absence of nighttime analysis remains a limitation.
 The physical drivers of the thermal environment shift drastically after sunset.
 For instance, a low SVF—which provides essential cooling shade during the day—becomes a liability at night by trapping longwave radiation and impeding convective cooling.
 Evaluating these diurnal contrasts, specifically comparing daytime and nighttime temperatures and their shifting relationships with complex urban morphology \citep{wang2025patterns}, is a key focus of our ongoing research.